 Early Origins of the Loxlly family

 Richard de Lokesley, taillour, temp.
 14 Edward III was listed in the Freemen of York and the Yorkshire Poll Tax Rolls of 1379 list Thomas de Lokeslay.

 John de Lokkesleye was listed in the Subsidy Rolls of Worcestershire in 1275 and a few years later, John de Loxelegh was listed in the Feet of Fines for Surrey (1315-1316.)

 Early History of the Loxlly family

 This web page shows only a small excerpt of our Loxlly research.
-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Loxlly History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Loxlly History in all our PDF Extended History products and printed products wherever possible.

 Loxlly Spelling Variations